trainart/linux2/2-2-7-Advanced Shell Scripting.md

 We may see some differences depending on the configuration in the Linux Distribution and version.

+* HISTCONTROL
+  * Controls how commands are saved in history.
+    * Key settings:
+      * `ignorespace`: Skip commands starting with a space.
+      * `ignoredups`: Don’t save consecutive duplicates.
+      * `ignoreboth`: Apply both rules above.

+* HISTFILE
+  * Path to the file where command history is saved (default: `~/.bash_history`).

+* HISTFILESIZE
+  * Maximum number of lines allowed in HISTFILE (truncates old entries when exceeded).

+* HISTSIZE
+  * Number of commands kept in memory for the current session (does not affect HISTFILE).

+### PS1 & PS2

 ```bash
 set | grep PS
 ```